Are You a New Daisy Girl Scout Leader Who Needs Help?

 These books will be a valuable resource as you start on your Daisy Girl Scout leader journey.

-Daisy Girl Scout Leader-Tips for Running a Successful Troop is based on my actual experiences as a leader.
-I am also a teacher with twenty-five years of experience working with children.
+Daisy Girl Scout Leader-Tips for Running a Successful Troop has been updated and revised as of June 2013.
+It is based on my actual experiences as a leader.
+I am also a teacher with twenty-six years of experience working with children.
 Please note, this is mainly a launch pad for brand new leaders.
 There is no information about how to do Girl Scout Journeys program.
-Use this book as a guide by your side.
+Use this book as a guide by your side and to help you get organized.
 It can be downloaded to your Kindle, mobile device or computer.

 This album comes as an MP3 download.
 You can buy all the songs or select just a few!